 GeneCards Summary for ACHE Gene

 ACHE (Acetylcholinesterase (Cartwright Blood Group)) is a Protein Coding gene.
-Diseases associated with ACHE include colonic pseudo-obstruction and primary orthostatic hypotension.
-Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
+Diseases associated with ACHE include Colonic Pseudo-Obstruction and Primary Orthostatic Hypotension.
+Among its related pathways are Sympathetic Nerve Pathway (Pre- and Post- Ganglionic Junction) and Integrated Pancreatic Cancer Pathway.
 GO annotations related to this gene include protein homodimerization activity and collagen binding.
 An important paralog of this gene is CES2.

 UniProtKB/Swiss-Prot for ACHE Gene

 Terminates signal transduction at the neuromuscular junction by rapid hydrolysis of the acetylcholine released into the synaptic cleft.
 Role in neuronal apoptosis.

 Cholinesterases inactivate the neurotransmitter acetylcholine by catalyzing its hydrolysis to choline and acetic acid.
 Acetylcholinesterase (AChE) is found in erythroid cells and at neuronal synapses, whilst butyrylcholinesterase is mostly expressed in the liver.